 The Company considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
 Cash equivalents represent funds invested in readily available and money market funds.

 Investments

 The Trust generally invests its cash assets in U.S. Treasury bills.
-As of December 31, 2021, all of the Treasury bills had maturities of less than twelve months.
+As of December 31, 2022, no Treasury bills were held by the Trust.

 Accounts payable and accrued expenses